ligma-code/ROM-Gallery/README.md

 You can make transitions between ROMs appear more seamless with these configuration settings:
 - Disable RetroArch on-screen notifications: Settings → User Interface → On-Screen Notifications → Off
 - Set `$HideTerminal` to `$True` to hide the PowerShell terminal
-- Set `$KillExplorer` to `$True` to remove the desktop background, icons and taskbar.
+- Set `$KillExplorer` to `$True` to terminate explorer.exe, which removes the desktop background, icons and taskbar.
-Note that if you do this you may have to open Task Manager (Ctrl + Shift + Escape) to kill the script and restart explorer.t
+Note that if you do this you may have to open Task Manager (Ctrl + Shift + Escape) to kill the script and restart explorer.exe

 ### Scheduled task
 If you have a dedicated PC on which to run the script, you can invoke it automatically on login with a scheduled task for a fully hands-off experience.
 See this guide for details on running PowerShell scripts via Task Scheduler: [How to Automate PowerShell Scripts with Task Scheduler](https://blog.netwrix.com/how-to-automate-powershell-scripts-with-task-scheduler)